 Yes you will need a solicitor to handle the legal side of the remortgage.

 The base rate is now at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Wombourne can get you onto your new rate as quickly as possible.

-Our conveyancing team are on the panel for all major lenders, so no matter whether you are changing to a tracker with the NatWest or to a discounted-rate mortgage with the Leeds Building Society, our remortgage specialists can help.
+Conveyancing solicitors on the panel for all major lenders - so no matter whether you are changing to a tracker with the NatWest or to a discounted-rate mortgage with the Leeds Building Society, our remortgage specialists can help.